xlcnd/isbntools/docs/devs.rst

   **bouth** python 2 and python 3.

+The exceptions raised by these methods can all be catched using ``ISBNToolsDevException``.

+In ``isbntools.dev.lab`` you can find several methods, that we found very useful, but you should consider them as beta software.
+They can change a lot in the future.

+Finally, ``isbntools.conf`` provides methods to edit the configuration file.

+    **WARNING**: If you inspect the library, you will see that there are a lot of private modules (their name starts with '_').
+These modules **should not** be accessed directly since, with high probability, your program will break with a further version of the library!
+You should access only methods in the API's ``isbntools``, ``isbntools.dev``, ``isbntools.dev.lab`` and
+    ``isbntools.conf``

 All these classes follow a simple design pattern and, if you follow it, will be very easy to integrate your classes with the rest of the lib.

 Plugins